adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

                 current = current.get_next()
         return False
 ```

-We want to know the size of the linked list so we create this method size  which initially set head to the current variable and declare a variable count equal to 0.
+We want to know the size of the linked list so we create this method "size" ,which initially set head to the current variable and declare a variable count equal to 0.
 We iterate through the linked list while current is not None  and we increment count by 1 and go to the next element and when current is None i.e. the list is ended we return count.

 ```python